NanomatchGmbH/nanoscope-docs/docs/source/getting_started/installation.rst

          type $env:USERPROFILE\.ssh\id_rsa.pub | ssh <username>@<computer name or IP address> "cat >> .ssh/authorized_keys"

-   * Test the connectivity

-        You can test the connectivity of your passwordless ``ssh`` in both systems by running one of the commands below.
-You successfully transferred the key if you establish the ``ssh`` connectivity to your HPC without entering your user password.
+   * Test the connectivity of your passwordless ``ssh`` by running the command below:

            .. code-block:: bash

                 ssh <username>@<computer name or IP address>

         You successfully transferred the key if you establish the ``ssh`` connectivity to your HPC without entering your user password.

 Configuration of the SimStack Client
 """"""""""""""""""""""""""""""""""""""""""